-There are so many stories most of them related to the fierceful Vlad the Impaler or Dracula (the famous character in Bram’s Stocker novel).
-But, when you come to visit it you’ll actually learn more things about Queen Mary of Romania and her influence over this castle which, in the early 1920s she transfoered into her summer residence.
+There are so many stories most of them related to the atrocious Vlad the Impaler or Dracula (the famous character in Bram’s Stocker novel).
+But, when you come to visit it you’ll actually learn more things about Queen Mary of Romania and her influence over this castle which, in the early 1920s she transformed into her summer residence.

-Now, we invite you to have a nice, relaxing visit and enjoy the stories of this place and try to unreveal together its amazing mysteries!
+Now, we invite you to have a nice, relaxing visit and enjoy the stories of this place and try to reveal together its amazing mysteries!

 Brasov City Walk

-The Saxons built the Braşovia fortress, at the bottom of the Tâmpa massif, at the end of the 12th century.
-An old document named the fortress Corona at the middle of the XIIIth century.
-Its inhabitants, great householders and craftsmen, have developed the fortress, they fortified it, dug defensive moats and, the further centuries they built high walls, 8 bastions, 32 towers.
+The Saxons built the community, at the bottom of the Tâmpa mountain, at the end of the 12th century – beginning of the 13th.
+Its inhabitants, great householders and craftsmen, have developed the fortress, they fortified it, dug defensive moats and, the further centuries they built high walls, bastions and towers.
 The Corona fortress became Kronstadt, a prosperous trade town.

 Quite impressive is, of course, the Black Church.
 Bearing a tumultuous history through harsh times, today it is known as the greatest Gothic monument in South-East Transylvania.

 But in Braşov there also lived Romanians, Bulgarians, Macedonians and Aromanians… It’s true, they lived outside the fortress, in the area called “Schei”.
-They contributed at the construction of the fortress and the Black Church, but they were forbidden to live inside the defensive walls.
-In Schei they built their own church, an Orthodox church and a school…the first Romanian school in Transylvania!
+They contributed at the construction of the fortress and the Black Church but they were forbidden to live inside the defensive walls.
+In Schei they built their own Orthodox church and a school… the first Romanian school in Transylvania!

-At the beginning of the XIXth century, in Braşov arrived a small group of Jews.
-Most of them were tradesmen, craftsmen and intellectuals; they built a wonderful synagogue in the town center.
+At the beginning of the 19th century, in Braşov arrived a small group of Jewish people.
+Most of them were tradesmen, craftsmen and intellectuals; they built a wonderful synagogue in the town centre.

 A city rich in history like Braşov has so many legends to reveal; the story of the trumpeter in the watch tower, Apollina Hirscher’s story, the conflicts Vlad Tepeş had with the Saxon tradesmen, the legend of the apprentice from the Black Church… all of them give flavor to our visit in Braşov.

-The historic center of Braşov comes into a great contrast with the stores, bookshops, modern terraces, the cosmopolite atmosphere, the modern events and so many foreign tourists.
+The historic centre of Braşov comes into a great contrast with the stores, bookshops, modern terraces, the cosmopolitan atmosphere, the modern events and so many foreign tourists.
 And, Braşov seen from above, up from the Tâmpa Peak, is absolutely delightful!

 Fortresses and Castles

-When it comes to choose sights to visit in these areas, the choice is pretty difficult.
+When it comes to visit various sites in this area, the choice is pretty difficult.
 Fortified churches, castles, manors, citadels – all of them so different and interesting.

 - The fortified church in Prejmer